dkoh2018/java-data-structures-algorithms/README.md

 class ArrayExample {
     public static void main(String[] args) {

-        // declare array of integers then allocate memory for 10 integers int[] Array;
+        // Declare array of integers then allocate memory for 10 integers int[] Array;
         Array = new int[10];

-        // initialize first element[0] then second element[1] and so on...
+        // Initialize first element[0] then second element[1] and so on...
         Array[0] = 100;
         Array[1] = 200;
         Array[2] = 300;